-Our board of directors has overall responsibility for our risk oversight with a focus on the most significant risks.
-The board of director's risk oversight process builds upon management's risk assessment and mitigation processes.
-Our enterprise risk management program is overseen by our Audit Committee, general counsel, chief financial officer, and chief operating officer.
-Individual risks are identified and prioritized based on their overall impact to the organization in the context of significance and likelihood.
-The most significant risks are then identified to the board of directors and each significant risk is individually evaluated, including a review of mitigating activities related to such risk and a discussion is undertaken between the board of directors and management.
-The management team communicates regularly with the board of directors, through the Audit Committee, regarding management's ongoing enterprise risk management assessments.
-Our board of directors also receives committee reports from each of the standing committees of the board of directors periodically to assist it in overseeing the Company's enterprise risk management.
-In addition, the Risk Committee assists our board of directors in its oversight of key risks, including risks related to operations, business continuity, information security, and data management and privacy.
-The Risk Committee also assists our board of directors in oversight of guidelines, policies, and processes for monitoring and mitigating such key risks.
-The board of directors also considers and discusses with management the processes in place relating to enterprise risk management and any potential changes to be made to such processes going forward.
-Additional review or reporting of enterprise risks is conducted as needed or as requested by the board of directors or any of its committees.
+Our Board has overall responsibility for our risk oversight with a focus on the most significant risks.
+The Board's risk oversight process builds upon management's risk assessment and mitigation processes.
+Our enterprise risk management program is overseen by our Audit Committee, general counsel, chief financial officer, chief operating officer, and vice president of enterprise risk management and internal audit.
+Individual risks are identified and prioritized based on their overall significance to the organization in the context of likelihood and impact.
+The most significant risks are then identified to the Board and each significant risk is individually evaluated, including a review of mitigating activities related to such risk and a discussion is undertaken between the Board and management.
+The management team communicates regularly with the Board, including the Audit and Risk Committees, regarding management's ongoing enterprise risk management assessments.
+Our Board also receives committee reports from each of the standing committees of the Board periodically to assist it in overseeing the Company's enterprise risk management.
+In addition, the Risk Committee assists our Board in its oversight of key risks, including risks related to operations, business continuity, information security, and data management and privacy.
+The Risk Committee also assists our Board in oversight of guidelines, policies, and processes for monitoring and mitigating such key risks.
+The Board also considers and discusses with management the processes in place relating to enterprise risk management and any potential changes to be made to such processes going forward.
+Additional review or reporting of enterprise risks is conducted as needed or as requested by the Board or any of its committees.